SSobol/Python_bootcamp/README.md

 Session 1_5 for numpy arrays;

-Session 1_6 for a short introductory use case for Pandas dataframes.
+Session 1_6 for a short introductory use case for Pandas dataframes. data.zip need to be downloaded and extracted in the notebook's folder.